ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 The foreground mitigation is based on a hybrid strategy based on both foreground removal with Gaussian Process Regression (GPR) models and foreground avoidance.
 Nested sampling is incorporated in the pipeline for Bayesian inference of the model parameters.

-The flowchart illustrates the SKA data processing and can be found in `illustration`, and scripts are provided in `pipeline` for realization of the steps implemented in the workflow.
+The flowchart illustrates the SKA data processing and can be found in the `illustration` directory, and scripts are provided in the `pipeline` directory for realization of the steps implemented in the workflow.

 ## Licence
 This SKA SDC3 pipeline is free to use for academic purposes.
 However, users are required to acknowledge and agree to comply with the terms and conditions under [the MIT  License](LICENSE) by using, modifying and distributing this repository.